Agreements

 https://www.ehlers-danlos.com/affiliate-and-support-group/aescov/

-Collaboration between AESCOV and Association Espoir de Noisette (Association of Vascular Compression Syndromes in France).
+Agreement between AESCOV and Association Espoir de Noisette (Association of Vascular Compression Syndromes in France).

 The French association Espoir de Noisette was created to support, inform, raise awareness, and contribute to improving the care and management of patients suffering from Nutcracker, Cockett/May-Turner, Wilkie, and Dunbar compression syndromes, including promoting medical research.